-How do you react to visions during meditation?
+How should we react to visions during meditation?

 Cultivating clarity and awareness is the principal rule of meditation.
-Seeing visions during meditation and acting on them is like walking towards a mirage in the desert while hoping that you’ll find a pool of water.
-Zen meditators usually encourage people to ignore meditation visions.
-They even refer to these visions as mara (illusions) that are aimed at distracting your overall meditation experience.
-By ignoring your visions during meditation, you elevate your mind and soul to higher states of knowledge.
-Contemplation is the process of simply watching without involving or clinging onto the object being viewed.
-Meditators who practice contemplation usually develop more rapidly since their spiritual wisdom evolves much faster.
+Seeing visions during meditation and acting on them is like setting your sights on a mirage in the desert in hopes of finding a pool of water there.
+From both points of view, there’s nothing valuable to be gained.
+Zen meditation guides usually encourage practitioners to ignore meditation visions if they arise.
+They even refer to them as mara: illusions that are aimed at distracting from the overall meditation experience.
+By ignoring visions during meditation, you continue your training in letting go of distractions and remaining aware of every moment.

 The meditative journey